hala277/resty/README.md

 This application will be an API testing tool that can be run in any browser, allowing a user to easily interact with APIs in a familiar interface.

 ## phase1:  Application Setup
-Basic React Application
++ Basic React Application
-Scaffolding
++ Scaffolding
-Basic State
++ Basic State
-Rendering
++ Rendering

 ## phase2: Testing and Deployment
-Testing of React components and applications
++ Testing of React components and applications
-Uses best practices for testing Behaviors and Acceptance Criteria Integrates with an online CI framework
++ Uses best practices for testing Behaviors and Acceptance Criteria
++ Integrates with an online CI framework
-Deploy to GitHub Pages, Netlify, and/or AWS
++ Deploy to GitHub Pages, Netlify, and/or AWS

+## Phase 3: State and Props
++ Create multiple components to handle each aspect of the Application
++ Sharing state and behaviors between components
++ Basic layout and styling

+## Phase 4: Fit and Finish
++ Incorporate the spinner, using conditional rendering
++ App is Fully Tested
++ App is Fully Documented
++ RESTy is Deployed and publicly available

 ## UML